 A custom sports mouthguard can offer additional benefits when compared to over-the-counter options available at stores:

-- Custom, comfortable and stable fit: using your dental impressions, your custom mouthguard is made for you and your unique smile.
+• Custom, comfortable, and stable fit: Using your dental impressions, your custom mouthguard and unique smile are made for you.
 It will fit snugly over your teeth and gums.

-Protect your oral health and the investment you have made in your smile with a custom sports mouthguard.
+Protect your oral health and your investment in your smile with a custom sports mouthguard.
 Thompson Advanced Dentistry also offers other general dental services to help protect your smile for excellent long-term dental health.

 Teeth do not grow back!